99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Security:
 VPC Endpoints to access without internet
 Access with IAM
-encyption KMS, in trasnit SSL/TLS backup and restore features
+encryption KMS, in transit SSL/TLS backup and restore features
-Global tables, fully replicated multi region
+Global tables, fully replicated multi-region
-DynamoDB Local dev and test apps locally without the offical server DMS
+DynamoDB Local dev and test apps locally without the official server DMS
-Can use identity providers / Cognito to exchange credentials for temporary credentiaslw with roles, and can do operations only on data they own
+Can use identity providers / Cognito to exchange credentials for temporary credentials with roles, and can do operations only on data they own

 # API Gateway
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/e272307f-1bfe-4156-8f98-dbba2b4c4cd8">